-The third level of maturity is continuous.
-Once the basic log data is being passed to a centralized logging solution and/or Security Incident and Event Management (SIEM) system, the framework presents additional PeopleSoft configurations that can and should be considered for event correlation.
-As well, the framework identifies additional database and application server logs to be captured.
-Level 3 is continuous, as the possibilities of security incident and event correlation rules and filters are only limited by the data within PeopleSoft.
+The third level of maturity is continuous (hence Level 3+ in the graphic above).
+Once the basic log data is being passed to a centralized logging solution and/or Security Incident and Event Management (SIEM) system, the Framework presents additional PeopleSoft configurations that can and should be considered for event correlation.
+A key focus of Level 3 is on securing sensitive data such as Personally Identifiable Information (PII).
+As well, Level 3 identifies additional database and application server logs to be captured.
+Level 3 is continuous, as the possibilities of detecting security incidents using event correlation rules and filters are only limited by the data within PeopleSoft.
+Securing sensitive data should also be a top priority for Level 3.